Skip to content

 Magic Transit integration

 Customers can create Magic Network Monitoring rules which will monitor specific IP prefixes for DDoS attacks.
 When a DDoS attack is detected, Cloudflare will notify you by email, webhook, or PagerDuty with information about the attack.
-Then, you can choose to automatically activate IP advertisement and enable Magic Transit to protect the targeted IP prefixes from DDoS attacks.
-This feature is referred to as auto-advertisement, and you can enable it for individual Magic Network Monitoring rules via the dashboard or API.
+Then, you can automatically activate IP advertisement and enable Magic Transit to protect the targeted IP prefixes from DDoS attacks.
+This feature is referred to as auto-advertisement, and you can enable it for individual Magic Network Monitoring rules through the dashboard or API.

-The diagrams below illustrate this process:
+The following diagrams illustrate this process:

 The diagram shows the flow of traffic when you send flow data from your network to Cloudflare for analysis.